usainzg/dotfiles/README.md

 - `<leader>la`: Trigger code action on the cursor from the language server.
 This includes capitalize functions and variables to satisfy a standard, filling in the remaining case of a C++ switch construct.
 - `<leader>lr`: Smart rename - renaming a variable/function scope-wise.
 - `<leader>c`: For C++, switch from a header file to its corresponding source file and vice versa
+- `<leader>n`: Go to next suggestion from the language server support.
+- `<leader>p`: Go to previous suggestion from the language server support.
+- `<leader>y`: Accept the current suggestion from the language server support.
+- `gc`: Instruct the LSP to comment out the current selection
+- `gd`: Instruct the LSP to go to definition on the cursor.

+- `[m` &  `]m`: Jump to previous and next function.

 ### Git support
 For a beginner in a codebase (even a seasoned programmer), the ability to obtain more information and context, extending further than the code sitting in front of them, is extremely helpful.